devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/04-create-files.md

 ## Important Takeaways:

-1. In Linux, there is no file-extensions
+1. In Linux OS, there is no file-extensions